The ARBITRATION DECISION is available here. A video about the most important aspects of the decision is available below

 Other aspects of the Dirks complaint are discussed in Episode 2: The “Trans Exclusionary” Arts Faculty Council Motion.

-Lindstrom also complained about several things, but only the “tweets mentioning GL” were found to be substantiated by Investigator Nadja Rence.
-MRU, however, during the arbitration process maintained that only two Tweets concerning Lindstrom comprised its case against Widdowson.
 These two Tweets were in response to Lindstrom’s reaction to Widdowson’s quote Tweet of the satirical account Titania McGrath commenting on “expos[ing] *all* the racist elements within our society”.
-These Tweets were argued to be harassing because Lindstrom had made fun of Widdowson and then immediately blocked her, yet Widdowson had rebutted Lindstrom’s claims so that audience members could evaluate them.
-Inspector Rence had claimed that, because Lindstrom had blocked Widdowson, Widdowson’s Tweets were unwelcome.
+Widdowson’s two November 7 Tweets were argued to be harassing because Lindstrom had made fun of Widdowson and then immediately blocked her, yet Widdowson had rebutted Lindstrom’s claims so that audience members could evaluate them.
+However, only one of the Tweets – beginning with “SMH!!!
+Pls don’t block me, @gabbylindstrom…” – was actually made after Widdowson was blocked (otherwise Lindstrom would not have been able to reply with the comment about Widdowson thinking that students had been mobilized against her).
+Therefore, according to MRU’s logic, only one of these November 7, 2020 Tweets actually constituted “harassment”.

 In all of Widdowson’s interactions with Lindstrom, Widdowson was just responding to Lindstrom’s attempts to instigate a mobbing to get Widdowson fired.
 This was documented in “Episode 12: Did Gabrielle Lindstrom ‘Harass’ Frances Widdowson?”
 Other episodes relating to Lindstrom’s complaint are: